I recently read that a typical home contains at least $1600 worth of clutter!

 Over to you!

-If you do make some moolah when you sell clutter using the tips I’ve shared here, please let me know below!
+If you do make some moolah selling your clutter using the tips I’ve shared here, please let me know below!

 I love to celebrate wins with my readers!